 Thanks to changes Citi® made in early 2015, you now can earn more points on travel (up from 2 points per dollar to 3 points).
 For most cards, this typically includes airfare, hotels and public transportation, but the Citi Premier℠ Card also gives you rewards for gas – which adds up quickly, especially if you’re a chauffeur for the little ones, a commuter or a road warrior.

-Your points are worth 25 percent more when you redeem them for air travel, cruises, hotels and car rentals through the ThankYou® Travel Center, Citi’s online booking tool.
-Do the basic math and a $400 purchase turns into 500 points – not a bad incentive to skip Kayak and Expedia.
+Your points are worth 25% more when you redeem them for airfare through the ThankYou® Travel Center, Citi’s online booking tool.

 No foreign transaction fees.
 The card also has several travel protection benefits, including chip technology for enhanced security, which is a bonus when traveling abroad.